alex-fournier/yarn-audit-workspaces-example/README.md

-Update: [yarn 1.12.3](https://github.com/yarnpkg/yarn/pull/6639) fixed the issue.

 An example project using yarn workspaces[1].
-One of the workspaces uses a vulnerable dependency, but `yarn audit`[2] doesn't report it.
+One of the workspaces uses a vulnerable package in devDependencies, but `yarn audit`[2] doesn't report it.

-yarn 1.12.1 was tested.
+yarn 1.22.5 was tested.